WEZF: Early years: beautiful music and soft adult contemporary (1969–1999)

+WEZF still broadcasts from historic Fort Ethan Allen in Colchester, Vermont, where it had been co-located with WVNY-TV.
+(WVNY, which is now owned by Mission Broadcasting and operated by Nexstar Media Group, moved to other studios in Colchester.)

+The Clear Channel era (1999–2008)

-In 1999, the station turned up the tempo again, now as a hot AC outlet, and was rebranded as Star 92.9.
-In August, 2000, WEZF was acquired by Clear Channel Communications, the forerunner to today's iHeartMedia, Inc. By 2003, the station reverted to Adult Contemporary after previous AC station 103.3 The Lake (now adult hits WWMP) flipped formats.
+In 1999, the station turned up the tempo again, now as a hot AC outlet, and was rebranded as "Star 92.9".
+In August 2000, WEZF was acquired by Clear Channel Communications, the forerunner to today's iHeartMedia, Inc. By 2003, the station reverted to adult contemporary after previous AC station WLKC flipped formats.
 In addition, Christmas music began airing on the station from mid-November to December 25, a tradition that has remained.